-JAPANESE ENCEPHALITIS VACCINATION PROGRAM- Eligible Employee letter -KIMBERLEY
+JAPANESE ENCEPHALITIS VACCINATION PROGRAM- Eligible Employee letter -PILBARA

 Japanese encephalitis (JE) is a rare, serious infection caused by Japanese Encephalitis Virus (JEV).
 JEV is spread to humans and other animals, such as waterbirds, pigs and horses, by infected mosquitoes.

 Human cases of JEV have been detected in the Northern Territory, Queensland, Victoria, New South Wales and South Australia.
 Although there have been no human cases of JEV detected in Western Australia, there have been recent detections of JE activity in animals in the Kimberley and Pilbara regions.